naxiwaynez10/weather-forecast-from-api/README.md

 The generated project is an application.
 It has a `-main` function in the main project namespace, with a `(:gen-class)` class in the `ns` form.
-In addition to being able to run the project directly (with `clojure -M -m myname.myapp`) and run the tests, you can also build an uberjar for the project with `clojure -X:uberjar`, which you can then run with `java -jar myapp`.
+In addition to being able to run the project directly (with `clojure -M -m myname.myapp`) and run the tests, you can also build an uberjar for the project with `clojure -T:build ci`, which you can then run with `java -jar target/myapp-0.1.0-SNAPSHOT.jar`.

 The generated project includes a `pom.xml` file purely for "good hygiene".
-It will be kept in sync with `deps.edn` automatically whenever you run `clojure -X:uberjar` to build the application and it will be added to the JAR file, along with a generated `pom.properties` file.
-If you delete `pom.xml`, you will also need to remove `:sync-pom true` from the `:exec-args` for `depstar` in the `deps.edn` file.
+It is used as a template for the generated `pom.xml` created by `clojure -T:build ci` when it builds the application and it will be added to the JAR file.
+If you remove that `pom.xml`, `tools.build` will still create a minimal `pom.xml` inside `target`, unless you also remove `version` from your `build.clj` script.

 #### The `lib` Template